owacoder/cppdatalib/README.md

    - `CPPDATALIB_OBJECT_T` - The underlying object type of the implementation.
 Defaults to `std::multimap<cppdatalib::core::value, cppdatalib::core::value>`
    - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
 Must be able to store all subtypes specified in the `core` namespace.
 Default to `long`
    - `CPPDATALIB_DISABLE_MARIADB` - Disables inclusion of the MySQL interface library.
 If defined, the MySQL headers must be available in the include path
+   - `CPPDATALIB_DISABLE_WRITE_CHECKS` - Disables nesting checks in the stream_handler class.
+If disabled, and the generating code is buggy, it may generate corrupted output without catching the errors, but if enabled, can result in better performance.
+Use at your own risk
+   - `CPPDATALIB_ENABLE_FAST_IO` - Swaps usage of the `std::ios` classes to a trimmed-down, more performant, custom I/O classes.
+Although it acts as a drop-in replacement for the STL, it only implements a subset of the features (but the features it does implement should be usage-compatible).
+Use at your own risk
+   - `CPPDATALIB_DISABLE_FAST_IO_GCOUNT` - Disables calculation of `gcount()` in the fast input classes.
+This removes the `gcount()` function altogether.
+This flag only has an effect if `CPPDATALIB_ENABLE_FAST_INPUT` is defined

 Please note that custom datatypes are a work-in-progress.
 Defining custom types may work, or may not work at all.